 Strategy and Allocation

 The Dietrich Foundation, established by Pittsburgh industrialist and longtime university trustee William S. Dietrich II, was created to manage in perpetuity his gift of approximately $500 million in assets intended to benefit the university and other higher education and charitable institutions.
-The Dietrich Foundation’s assets are not reflected in the university’s financial statements (see additional information regarding the foundation in Note 16 to the consolidated financial statements).
-The university’s share of the annual distributions from The Dietrich Foundation is 53.5 percent.
-If this percentage is applied to the estimated value of The Dietrich Foundation’s assets of $812 million as of June 30, 2017, and the result were added to CMU’s endowment of $1,719.7 million, the combination would total $2,154.1 million.
-Annual distributions from The Dietrich Foundation over time equal 3.0 percent of the value of The Dietrich Foundation’s net assets as measured on January 1 of each year.
-The gift for fiscal year 2017 was $12.3 million, and cumulative gifts since the initial gift in fiscal year 2013 have totaled $51.8 million.
+The Dietrich Foundation’s assets are not reflected in the university’s financial statements (see additional information regarding the foundation in Note 17 on p.
+37 of the consolidated financial statements).
+The university’s share of the annual distributions from The Dietrich Foundation is 53.5%.
+If this percentage is applied to the estimated value of The Dietrich Foundation’s assets of $1,636 million as of June 30, 2021, and the result added to Carnegie Mellon’s endowment of $3,092.1 million, the combination would total $3,967.4 million.
+Annual distributions from The Dietrich Foundation over time equal 3% of the value of the foundation’s net assets as measured on January 1 of each year.
+The Dietrich Foundation’s gift added to Carnegie Mellon’s endowment for FY21 was $17.3 million, and cumulative gifts since the initial gift in FY13 total $111.4 million.

 Charles A. Kennedy

 November 5, 2021